-** Please note this study is no longer recruiting patients **
+** Please note this study is closed/completed and no longer recruiting patients **

 To investigate whether the listeria vaccine administered (3x) following Standard of Care therapy improves long-term disease control in canine appendicular osteosarcoma patients at OVC HSC.